Sanaz-Tak/vlm-scene-understanding/README.md

 ## Current limitations

-This is being published in-progress, deliberately, as a snapshot of an ongoing research effort:

 - **Inference latency (~15–55s per 3-second clip)** is far from real-time.
 The main driver is the number of frames the model processes per clip; reducing frame count via the model's native video-sampling controls is the next optimization target.
 - **Structured JSON output is not fully reliable** at 4-bit quantization on a 3B model — the retry-with-simplified-prompt mechanism recovers most failures, but a more robust output strategy (e.g., constrained decoding, or decoupling scene description from a lightweight keyword/semantic danger classifier) is under evaluation.
 - **No formal evaluation yet** against a labeled dataset (e.g., UCF-Crime, ShanghaiTech).
 Quantitative precision/recall numbers are a near-term goal.